-146 top players from 39 Tennis Europe member nations are in Parma, Italy, to participate in the European 16 & Under Championships from 23-29 September.
+146 top players from 39 Tennis Europe member nations were in Parma, Italy, to participate in the European 16 & Under Championships from 23-29 September.

 The unique format sees four clubs - TC Parma, TC President, Circolo del Castellazzo & Sporting Club Parma - co-host the opening rounds, with action moving exclusively to TC President from Thursday onwards.